Snazzyham/presentations/README.md

 ## Instructions

-- Clone this repo or download `template.html` and `assets` and put them in the same folder.
+- Clone this repo.
 - duplicate `template.html` and rename it to whatever you want.
 - Start writing out your slides!
 Put each slide into it's own `<section>` block.
 For more style examples, check out the `example.html` slide or read the minimal documentation below.
+- If you want to see your changes update live as you save them, make sure you have node installed, run `npm install` and use `npm run dev` to start a development server.

 ## Documentation